facebookresearch/multimodal/README.md

 ## Introduction
 **TorchMultimodal** is a PyTorch library for training state-of-the-art multimodal multi-task models at scale, including both content understanding and generative models.
 TorchMultimodal contains:
-- A repository of modular and composable building blocks (models, fusion layers, loss functions, datasets and utilities).
+- A repository of modular and composable building blocks (fusion layers, loss functions, datasets and utilities).
+- A collection of common multimodal model classes built up from said building blocks with pretrained weights for canonical configurations.
 - A set of examples that show how to combine these building blocks with components and common infrastructure from across the PyTorch Ecosystem to replicate state-of-the-art models published in the literature.
 These examples should serve as baselines for ongoing research in the field, as well as a starting point for future work.

 ## Models